wesen1/wesenGemaMod/src/config/templates/README.md

 Templates
 =========

 TextTemplates are used to generate single row strings.
-Leading whitespace, trailing whitespace per line and line endings are removed. <br />
+Leading and trailing whitespace per line, empty lines and line endings are removed. <br />
 TableTemplates are the same like TextTemplates but use special tags to split the generated string into tables.

 Both template types must have the file extension ".template".